 Score image-text similarity using CLIP or SigLIP models

-Generate captions for images
+Generate image captions from images

 Extract Japanese text from manga images

-Generate text descriptions from images
+Generate detailed descriptions from images

-Generate captions for images
+Generate captions for Pokémon images

 CLIP Score is a tool designed to measure the similarity between images and their corresponding text captions.
 It leverages advanced models like CLIP (Contrastive Language–Image Pretraining) or SigLIP to provide a quantitative score that indicates how well a caption describes an image.
 This scoring system is particularly useful for evaluating image-caption pairs in applications such as image captioning, visual search, and multimedia analysis.